sasukeuchiha14/ignition-hackathon/ACTIVITY_DETECTION_LOGIC.md

 ## Testing Scenarios

 ### Walking Test
-- Walk at 2-5 km/h
+- Walk at 2-10 km/h
-- Leg sensor should show periodic gyro spikes
-- Activity should show "WALKING"
+- **Expected:** Activity shows "WALKING"
+- **Works even if:** Gyro signal is weak or sensors are loose
+- **Primary indicator:** Speed in 1-15 km/h range

 ### Scooter Test
-- Ride at 20-30 km/h in upright position
+- Ride at 20-40 km/h in upright position
-- Angle difference should be < 15°
+- Angle difference should be < 20°
-- Activity should show "SCOOTER"
+- **Expected:** Activity shows "SCOOTER"

 ### Motorcycle Test
 - Ride at 20+ km/h in forward-leaning position
-- Angle difference should be > 15°
+- Angle difference should be ≥ 20°
-- Activity should show "MOTORCYCLE"
+- **Expected:** Activity shows "MOTORCYCLE"

+### Stationary Test
+- Stand still or GPS shows < 1 km/h
+- **Expected:** Activity shows "STATIONARY"

+### Edge Cases Handled
+- ✅ GPS speed is 5 km/h but gyro is zero → Still shows WALKING
+- ✅ Sensors are loose or have noise → Speed range determines activity
+- ✅ No more UNKNOWN state for normal activities
+- ✅ Null/undefined speed values default to 0

 ### Harsh Brake Test
 - Quick deceleration